RaghavendraRQ/container-dsh/README.md

 - User doesn't have Docker permissions
 - Solution: Add user to docker group or run with sudo

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes
-4. Add tests if applicable
-5. Run the linter and tests
-6. Commit your changes: `git commit -am 'Add some feature'`
-7. Push to the branch: `git push origin feature-name`
-8. Submit a pull request

-### Guidelines

-- Write clear, descriptive commit messages
-- Keep pull requests focused on a single feature or fix
-- Add documentation for new features
-- Ensure all tests pass before submitting

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments